gashcrumb/dynamic-plugins-getting-started/README.md

 ## Overview

 > Note: The Dynamic Plugin functionality is a tech preview feature of Red Hat Developer Hub and is still under active development.
-Aspects of packaging and deployment of dynamic plugins are subject to change
+Aspects of developing, packaging and deployment of dynamic plugins are subject to change

 This project is an example approach to developing a new set of dynamic plugins by starting from a newly created Backstage application.
 The code in this repository is at the state where the plugins should be deployable to OpenShift (OCP) after building.
 This guide will go through the steps leading up to this state, and continue on to describe the commands needed to upload the dynamic plugin static content to a standalone httpd server that runs alongside the Red Hat Developer Hub instance.